Managing staff and volunteers

 How do you get lots of people along to your meetings and events?
 How do you make sure that more than a handful of you are doing the bulk of the work?

-A guide to the key responsibilities of your management committee, trustees or other governing body.
+A guide to the key responsibilities of an organisation’s management committee, trustees or other governing body.

 A simple guide to risk assessments for community groups.